For US residents only.

 Take a moment to read the Medication Guide before you start taking VOTRIENT and each time you get a refill.
 There may be new information.
 The Medication Guide and these frequently asked questions about VOTRIENT do not take the place of talking with your health care provider about advanced kidney cancer and treatment with VOTRIENT.

-As your health care provider may have told you, VOTRIENT is a prescription medicine used to treat advanced renal cell cancer.
-It is not known if VOTRIENT is safe or effective in children under 18 years of age.
+As your health care provider may have told you, VOTRIENT is a prescription medicine used to treat people with advanced renal cell cancer.
+It is not known if VOTRIENT is safe and effective in children under 18 years of age.
 Find out more about how VOTRIENT may help.

 Every medicine comes with a list of possible side effects that you may experience.
 It’s important to be aware of these things ahead of time so that you can let your health care provider know if you have any concerns.
 Here is the most important information to know about VOTRIENT.